randomplayables/gothamloops/README.md

 ### Materials Needed

-- Grid paper with:
+- Grid with:
   - 13×13 grid for "Deuce" difficulty
   - 17×17 grid for "Trey" difficulty
   - 21×21 grid for "Quad" difficulty
-- Pencil
+- Pen
 - 2-4 coins (depending on difficulty)
-- Colored markers or highlighters (at least 7 different colors)
+- Colored pens
-- Calculator (optional)

 ### Setup